 The project must be in addition to any annual audit/QI project required as part of the specialty curriculum requirements and will be trainee-directed with input as required from a range of senior educators, including Associate Deans, Head of School, Training Programme Directors, Practice Leads and Directors of Medical Education, as relevant to the project.

-- A number of psychometric tools (e.g. MBTI, Belbin) delivered by a member of HEE staff (year 1)
+- Psychometric tools (e.g. MBTI, Belbin) delivered by a member of HEE staff

 Initially, MLFs are offered a tenure of one year with a second year granted on evidence of satisfactory progression in the role.